Cha Young-hyun

+Personal life

+Cha was born on September 24, 2003, in Paju, Gyeonggi Province, South Korea.
+He is currently a student at Korea University.

 Career

 Early career

 Cha started skating in 2007.
 He performed traditional Korean tightrope dancing in 2011 and holds the record as the youngest tightrope dancer (eoreum-sani) of Namsadang at eight years old.

-Junior career

-2017-2018
+2017–2018 season

 Cha made his international debut at the ISU Junior Grand Prix circuit in Italy, where he finished in sixteenth place.
 Following a fifth-place finish at the 2018 South Korean Figure Skating Championships, Cha was selected to compete at the 2018 World Junior Figure Skating Championships, where he placed nineteenth.

-2018-2019
+Following the season, Cha made a coaching change from Lee Eun-hee to Hong Ye-Seul.

+2018–2019 season

 Cha began his season with eighth and seventh place finishes at 2018 JGP Austria and 2018 JGP Slovenia, respectively.
 Cha was once again selected to compete at the World Junior Championships after placing fourth at the 2019 South Korean Figure Skating Championships.
 He ultimately finished in twentieth at the Junior Worlds.

-2019-2020
+2019–2020 season

 Cha started his season by finishing fifth at 2019 JGP Russia and eleventh at 2019 JGP Italy.
 He then went on to make his senior international debut at the 2019 CS Asian Open Figure Skating Trophy, where he placed seventh.
 Following Cha's second consecutive fourth-place finish at the 2020 South Korean Figure Skating Championships, he was selected to represent South Korea at the 2020 Winter Youth Olympics.
 Cha managed to finish fifth at that event after placing fifth both in both short and free program segments of the competition.